 So many crowds, just like this one, gathering and then dissolving, like the waves upon the shore.
 What does it all add up to?
 The boy surely does not worry about such things, but the boy’s young father, who is also present, seems to be listening to the old man’s reminiscences with a certain degree of discomfort.
 Perhaps he is wondering what it is like to be that age, how one stands it, knowing that all one’s life is behind one, that almost everything we look upon stands in relation to one—if at all— only as a memory.
 It is no longer possible to imagine a future in which one’s disparate scraps of experience come together at last, coalescing into some grand meaning, some revelation of ultimate purpose.

 To think this way, however, as the old man would no doubt remind him, would be to ignore the core concept of Chogya.
 One must never forget that one’s consciousness is only temporarily residing in this embodied life experience.
-In one’s next existence, one could theoretically find oneself living out any one of the other lives around one now, or a life from the past, or the future.
-Since the number of these reincarnations is infinite, each imaginable outcome is far from unlikely, and may indeed be a mathematical certainty.
+In one’s next existence, one could theoretically find oneself living out any one of the other lives one sees around one now, or a life from the past, or the future.
+Since the number of these reincarnations is infinite, each imaginable outcome is far from unlikely.
 The old man knows that, eventually, he may very well find himself living the life of a champion boxer in that vanished arena, or of the teenage girl in the left foreground of the image who is heading to the carnival where a boy she fancies is working at one of the game stalls, or of the wealthy foreign tourist complaining about the water pressure in a high-rise hotel that will stand here a couple of centuries hence, or of a pirate washing up upon a deserted beach, infinitely grateful for the wet sand between his clutching fingers.